tovarfranco/fire-incidents-case-study/README.md

 This Glue Job, will create the dimensions: dim_district, dim_battalion, copying the tables from "stg" to "dwh" and adding them the SK (autoincremental), which are from the datawarehouse.
 Once the dims are created in "dwh", the job will create a fact table named: fact_fire_incidents, consuming fire_incidents from "stg" and joining it to the dimension to obtain the sk_district, and sk_battalion.<br>
 Once finished the proccess, the data will be available in "dwh" to be consumed.
-<br>The whole proccess could be orchestrated via Step Functions.
+<br>The whole proccess could be orchestrated via Step Functions. <br>
+All the resources will be deployed via SAM Cli and Cloud Formation, using a template.yaml file, where the resources are defined.
+(Role,Policy,GlueJobs,StepFunction,Databases,Crawlers)

 # Fire Incidents Library